by David Lilly

 If you go to Point Pelee you will need a long lens (500 mm minimum) and a fast camera.
 I brought a tripod as well as my monopod, but used my monopod most of the time.
 The tripod was clumsy and got in the way on the trails.
 To photograph the small birds you have to be fast and flexible, and the monopod allowed me to get more good photographs.
 I did not use the flash because it is frowned upon by the many birders here.
 If you have a camera that allows a high ISO without much digital noise, it will make a difference.
 I used my Nikon D7200, but found early in the morning it was difficult to get the shutter speed I required because I maxed the ISO at 800 to prevent too much noise.

-Left: Magnolia Warbler Middle: Canada Warbler Right: Black-throated green Warbler
+Left: Magnolia Warbler Middle: Cape May Warbler Right: Black-throated green Warbler

 Left: Friends of Point Pelee serving hot dogs Right: Picnic tables and tents for the Birding Festival